-How to manage your kid’s Android device with Google Family Link
+Here’s how to keep track of your child’s digital footprint with Google Family Link

 *Family Link is also compatible with the following devices running Android 6.0 Marshmallow: Alcatel Dawn, Alcatel Fierce 4, Alcatel Pixi Unite, LG K3, LG Stylo 2 Plus, LG X Power, Samsung Galaxy Luna, Samsung Galaxy Tab A, and Sony Xperia X.

-Family Link does not support iOS yet, but Google said it is working on a client.
-It also does not support Google accounts provided through work or school — you will need a personal Google account, such as a Gmail account, to create an account for your child.
+Family Link does not support Google accounts provided through work or school — you will need a personal Google account, such as a Gmail account, to create an account for your child.

 Download the Family Link app on your personal device from the Google Play Store.
 Then, install the same app on your kid’s smartphone or tablet and sign them in.

-You will be charged a $0.30 fee when you set up your kid’s account because of “federal privacy regulations,” Google explains on Family Link’s FAQ webpage.
+You will be charged a $0.30 fee when you set up your child’s account because of “federal privacy regulations,” Google explains on Family Link’s FAQ webpage.
 “We’re required to obtain verifiable parental consent before collecting personal information from children, and credit cards are one of the FTC’s approved methods.
 Payment is required so that you have the chance to see the payment on your credit card statement and object if consent was improperly provided.”

 You can only have one account installed on a kid’s device.